 - 3.2.1 The examination times and dates will be stated in the course syllabus.
-Only the course director/coordinator may initiate a change in the examination schedule.
+Only the Course Director may initiate a change in the examination schedule.
 Any changes must have prior approval of the Dean or designee.
-If natural elements intervene immediately before or during the administration of a scheduled examination (e.g., interruption of electrical service), the examination shall be rescheduled by the course director/coordinator. - 3.2.2 An effort will be made whenever possible to schedule examinations so there is minimal conflict with other courses.
+If natural elements intervene immediately before or during the administration of a scheduled examination (e.g., interruption of electrical service), the examination shall be rescheduled by the Course Director in coordination with the Associate Dean of Curriculum. - 3.2.2 An effort will be made whenever possible to schedule examinations so there is minimal conflict with other courses.